AdobeDocs/analytics.en/help/analyze/report-builder/t-schedule-a-data-request.md

 uuid: f6d8c90f-e185-4d60-8035-f20f74bfcd89
 ---

-# Schedule a data request
+# Schedule a workbook

-You can schedule reports to send according to the time and file format that you define.
+You can schedule workbooks, specify advanced delivery options, specify recipients, and view the schedule history.
+Advanced delivery options let you configure workbooks that you want to send at a specific time or in intervals.
+You can also specify the file format in which to send the workbook.

+For example, you can schedule workbooks to be delivered immediately or on a recurring schedule, and specify the file format in [!DNL Advanced Delivery Options].
+The file size limit is 5 MB for a report upload.

+Additionally, after you create a workbook schedule in Report Builder, you can view and edit the schedule in **[!UICONTROL Analytics]** > **[!UICONTROL Reports]**.
+(See [Report Schedule and Distribution](/help/analyze/reports-analytics/scheduling.md) in Reports & Analytics help.)

+>[!NOTE]
+>
+>You must have Excel 2007 or the compatibility pack installed in order to schedule a workbook.
+You can have a maximum of 10 scheduled workbooks per Report Builder license.
+However, you can increase this number by subtracting from other licenses.
+To do so, go to **[!UICONTROL Admin]** > **[!UICONTROL Company Settings]** > **[!UICONTROL Report Builder Reports]**.
+A workbook that has been scheduled (or uploaded to the Workbook Library) and has not been touched (updated, replaced) in more than 28 months will be deleted.

- **To schedule a data request**
+ **To schedule a workbook**

-1. Generate and save a report.
+1. Generate and save a workbook.
 1. On the Report Builder Toolbar, click **[!UICONTROL Schedule]**.

    The [!UICONTROL Scheduled Reports] tab summarizes all the tasks you have created, as well as the number of remaining tasks.